KapilKhanal/almost.Kapil/content/post/2020-01-19-minnesota-lake-project.md

 Think of logging: what do you want to monitor? import logging in Python.
 Think of how you are going to share your final model(pickel file? parametrized formula?)
 A Docker image, ready to be used, is a good choice.

+Separate the data collection tool from the ML pipeline.
+Different repository for data wrangling, ML training and dashboard/front-end

+Your tools should have clear input parameters e.g., Path to the repository
+The command line tool should not work if input parameters are wrong Make *config* parameters very clear
+A config.py file where people can tune specific configs If you use environment variables, document them clearly Do not use hard coded paths

 During development, consider storing intermediate steps.(Rmarkdown or Jupyter notebooks) Understand the importance of the data you are passing to your model